 Personalization at Scale Relies on Smart Segmentation Strategies

 Personalization can take many forms and relies on many different strategies.
 No matter what strategy they use, though, marketers must follow one simple rule: know thy consumer.
 Contrary to what some believe, personalized marketing is important even in mass market products.

-“If you’re selling toothpaste, if you’re selling laundry detergent … there is a belief that I need everybody, so let me have this broad-based demo,” says our friend and COO at Hearts & Science, Kathleen Brookbanks.
+“If you’re selling toothpaste, if you’re selling laundry detergent … there is a belief that I need everybody, so let me have this broad-based demo,” says Hearts & Science, Kathleen Brookbanks.
 Instead, it is important to approach each segment independently, even when the product millions of people buy collectively is the exact same.
 This approach is why Brookbanks tells her clients, “you need all those people, but how you communicate to different people as a function of their behaviors needs to be different.”

 Personalization at scale only works if you can find meaningful ways to interpret every audience member and assign them accurate segmentation values.
 Your dynamic content and messaging must also be able to react to segmentation data and deliver effective corresponding messaging.

 For instance, by matching CRM data to an online browser’s identity, a brand can create a personalized overlay display ad for the person when they visit a website.
 Additionally, marketers could use loyalty and customer value programs to customize their landing pages, tailor email messages appropriately, and suppress irrelevant messages.